PennyTrain/dunder-mifflin/README.md

 ### Flow Chart
 ---
 * The flow chart is made to demonstrate how the games functionality was planned.
-However since, after the game has been played it goes back to the inital start.
 ![The flow chart](./assets/imgs/readme/flow-chart.png)

 ### Languages Used